deNBI/cloud-user-docs/wiki/Compute_Center/Tuebingen.md

 | Ingress | IPv6 | TCP | 80 (HTTP) | ::/0 | \- | IPv6 http from public networks |
 | Ingress | IPv6 | TCP | 443 (HTTPS) | ::/0 | \- | IPv6 https from public networks |

-These rules say, "_allow IPv4 and IPv6 connections to the proxy on ports 80 and 443, from any IP address_".
+These rules say, "_allow (incoming) IPv4 and IPv6 connections to the proxy on ports 80 and 443, from any IP address_".

 So far, as normal.
 My security group for the proxy is called **my_proxies**.
 For my webservers I will create a security group called **my_webservers**.
 The webservers need to communicate within my Openstack project only, to and from the proxy(s).
 So, in the security group **my_webservers** I can use Remote Security Groups instead of an IP address space.